This is the third post in a series on Boston’s angels.

 Symbol of the Season

-His angels remain with us and they are the perfect symbol for this time of year when there is much to and fro, hustle and bustle, and traveling from one place to another.
+Mr. Coletti’s angels remain with us, though, and they are the perfect symbol for this time of year.
+The holidays involve much to-and-fro, hustle and bustle, and travel from one place to another.
 We rush in what feels like several directions at once, carrying things as we go.

 The angels also represent both the beginning of the modern age of fast travel and the various means we now have of getting around.
 They hold automobiles but decorate a major route to Boston’s airport.
 The traffic at Boston Logan airport is heaviest during the Thanksgiving and Christmas seasons as family and friends head home for the holidays.
 The angels represent their fleet passage by car or air.